 Virtue and vice are pretty clear-cut.
 Indifferents, on the other hand, require a great amount of prudence to assess.
 In the cases of wealth and poverty, St. John Chrysostom expresses the same sentiment, saying that “neither is wealth an evil, but the having made a bad use of wealth; nor is poverty a virtue, but the having made a virtuous use of poverty.”

 Thus, we might say that economic inequalities are only as good as their use.
 However, it might be better to add that they are also only as good as their cause.
-The inequalities that Taleb described (which are natural, even if they defy the “bell curve” expectations that people have, in which extremes are so unlikely as to be impossible) include benefits to all classes, including the poor, that come about through relatively free economies where people enjoy private property rights, the rule of law, and freedom of exchange.
+The inequalities that Taleb described (which are natural even if they defy the “bell curve” expectations that people have–their assumption that extremes are so unlikely as to be impossible) include benefits to all classes, including the poor, that come about through relatively free economies where people enjoy private property rights, the rule of law, and freedom of exchange.
 As then Vice President for the Africa Region of the World Bank Obiageli Ezekwesili said in 2011,

 It has taken the past decade’s embrace of market principles as well as sound macroeconomic policies for us to see Africa’s economic growth trajectory turn entirely positive—so positive that at the height of the economic crisis, most of the countries on the continent sustained their economic reforms, and that enabled Africa to be one of the fastest to rebound from the collapse. . . .